sylhare/sylhare.github.io/_posts/2020/2020-07-14-reverse-engineering.md

 |       ,=< 0x00400a45      740e           je 0x400a55                 ; jump when equal to 0x400a55
 ```

-Then a hard coded value `var_1f1h` at `rbp-0x1f1` is added and the result is compared with the three first bytes of the input.
+Then a hard coded value `var_1f1h` at `rbp-0x1f1` is added, and the result is compared with the three first bytes of the input.
 So we can skip and try to find all of the easy constraints we can find.
 There are `16` hard coded values, so I guess each one is used to validate each character of the serial number.
 Since the addition of the bytes for `E` and `var_1f1h` equals `155`, in ASCII that would mean `var_1f1h` equals `V` because `86 =155 - 69`